Ed Kerns: Teaching

 Kerns began teaching in 1970, as an art teacher at the Bentley School in New York City.
 In 1972, he became head of the Art Department at the Baldwin School, and 1974, he headed the Art Department of Friends Seminary.
-In 1980, he left Friends Academy and moved to Easton, Pennsylvania, where he became the Head of Lafayette College’s Art Department.
+In 1980, he left Friends Academy and moved to Easton, Pennsylvania, where he became the Head of Lafayette College's Art Department.
 In 1988, he was selected to serve as the first Eugene H. Clapp II Professor of the Humanities at Lafayette College.

 Collaborations

 In 1989, Kerns collaborated with poet Lee Upton on a series of paintings.
 The series culminated in a show, A Collaboration of Poetry and Images, which was exhibited throughout Pennsylvania.
 Kerns has also collaborated with Rev. Ted Loder, illustrating four books written by the reverend.

-In 2007, Kerns collaborated with artist Elizabeth Chapman on “Word, City, Mind: A Universal Resonance,” an exhibit that used "paint, text, collage, and image, the exhibit focuses on the resonance between neurological, cosmic, and man-made forms".
+In 2007, Kerns collaborated with artist Elizabeth Chapman on "Word, City, Mind: A Universal Resonance," an exhibit that used "paint, text, collage, and image, the exhibit focuses on the resonance between neurological, cosmic, and man-made forms".

+Death

+Kerns died on October 20, 2025, at the age of 80.